 https://www.tes.com/teaching-resources/shop/markthegeographer

-GCSE question with structure and guidance.
+GCSE 9 mark question with guidance and mark scheme

 https://www.tes.com/teaching-resources/shop/markthegeographer